-Traveling to the United Kingdom will soon require an extra step for virtually all visitors, including those from the United States and European Union.
-While I first wrote about this several months ago, I wanted to provide an update, as travelers can now start applying for this program.
+Traveling to the United Kingdom requires an extra step for virtually all visitors as of 2025, including those from the United States and European Union.
+While I first wrote about this several months ago, I want to post a reminder, as this new policy is being implemented as of today for visitors from several countries.

 In this post:

-UK rolling out widespread Electronic Travel Authorization (ETA)
+UK rolls out widespread Electronic Travel Authorization (ETA)

-As it stands, travelers from many parts of the world are able to travel to the UK without pre-registering, thanks to a visa waiver program.
-However, that will soon be changing, because as of 2025, virtually all foreign visitors (with the exception of those from Ireland) will need to apply for an ETA prior to visiting the UK.
+Prior to 2025, travelers from many parts of the world were able to travel to the UK without pre-registering, thanks to a visa waiver program.
+However, that is currently changing, because as of 2025, virtually all foreign visitors (with the exception of those from Ireland) will need to apply for an ETA prior to visiting the UK.
+This doesn’t just apply for those actually entering the UK, but also those who are simply in transit.

-This is already in place for those coming from select countries in the Middle East, like Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
-However, soon it will be expanded:
+Prior to 2025, this was already in place for those coming from select countries in the Middle East, like Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.

 The process of applying for an ETA should be done through the UK ETA app (which can be downloaded in the app store), and requires providing your passport information and contact details, uploading a photo of yourself, answering questions, and paying a fee.
-However, if you’re not able to download the app, the process can also be done online.
+However, if you’re not able to download the app, the process can also be done through this website.

-Officially, these kinds of pre-travel authorizations are intended to give the country a better understanding of who is traveling to the country, to potentially stop any high-risk travelers in advance.
+Officially, these kinds of pre-travel authorizations are intended to give the country a better understanding of who is arriving at the border, to potentially stop any high-risk travelers in advance.

 This is annoying, but not a huge deal

 The United Kingdom is hardly the first place to require an ETA for travelers from visa waiver countries.
-It’s something the United States has required from visa waiver country visitors for years, and for that matter, the European Union is rolling out a similar initiative in 2025 (though there’s no official launch date, as the program has been delayed).
+It’s something the United States has required from visa waiver country visitors for years, and for that matter, the European Union is rolling out a similar initiative in the near future (though there’s no official launch date, as the program has been delayed).

 £10 isn’t a huge amount of money, and it’s even valid across multiple entries.
 It pales in comparison to the UK Air Passenger Duty that passengers pay.